FrankHB/pl-docs/en-US/calling-for-language-features.md

 ### Counterexamples

-Both ISO C and ISO C++ lack of specified ABI specification within the language rules.
+Both ISO C and ISO C++ lack specified ABI specification within the language rules.
 Only limited *linkage* support is mandated by C++.
 However, users may believe the false illusion that "C has defined ABI" and "C++ does not".
 This is perhaps caused by various reasons.

 * Implementations of C are often treated as the *de-facto standard*.
 	* Historically, C was targetting ISA-level "native" platforms.
 This is still true in most modern implementations.